 Baron Pangaert d'Opdorp stands behind his family holding a furled sheet of music.
-Seated in front of him, his wife strums a lyre.
-Beside her, their oldest daughter plays a harpsichord.
-At their mother's feet are four younger children one of whom sings, one plays a lute and a third plays a small recorder with ivory beak and mounts, right hand uppermost.
+Seated in front of him, his wife plays a lyre.
+Beside her their oldest daughter plays a harpsichord.
+At her feet are four younger children one of whom sings, one plays a lute and a third plays a small recorder with ivory beak and mounts.
 A little dog sits next to a pile of books.
 In the background, through an open door, stand a couple and a young boy.
 The Pangaert d'Opdorp family owned Hoeilaart Castle in Belgium.